Corona-IDE/flare-gradle-opertions-plugins/CONTRIBUTING.md

 ## Development Environment Setup

 Currently, Eclipse is the supported IDE for development of flare-operations-plugins.
+The Buildship plug-in is used to import projects via Gradle.

 It is recommended to create an isolated workspace for StarChart Labs projects.
 You should also import the standard StarChart Labs formatting and save settings from eclipseConfiguration:

 - `Java > CodeStyle > Cleanup` is imported from cleanup.xml
 - `Java > CodeStyle > Formatter` is imported from codeformatter.xml